 Although spots and floaters are usually harmless, you should see your optometrist for a thorough eye examination when you first begin to see them or when you notice changes or increases in them.
 The optometrist can determine if what you are seeing is harmless or the symptom of an eye health problem in need of treatment.

 Sometimes the delicate cells of the macula become damaged and stop working.
 We do not know why this is, although it tends to happen as people get older.
 This is called age-related macular degeneration.
 Because macular degeneration is an age-related process it usually involves both eyes, although they may not be affected at the same time.
-With many people the visual cells simply cease to function, like the colours fading in an old photograph - this is known as 'dry' degeneration.
+With many people the visual cells simply cease to function, like the color fading in an old photograph - this is known as 'dry' degeneration.
 Sometimes there is scarring of the macula caused by leaking blood vessels and this is called disciform maculopathy.
 Children and young people can also suffer from an inherited form of macular degeneration called macular dystrophy.
 Sometimes several members of a family will suffer from this, and if this is the case in your family it is very important that you have your eyes checked regularly.

-Macular degeneration is not painful, and never leads to total blindness.
+Macular degeneration is not painful and never leads to total blindness.
 It is the most common cause of poor sight in people over 60 but never leads to complete sight loss because it is only the central vision that is affected.
 Macular degeneration never affects vision at the outer edges of the eye.
 This means that almost everyone with macular degeneration will have enough side vision to get around and keep their independence.

 If you suspect that you may have macular degeneration but there are no acute symptoms you should see your doctor or optometrist (optician) who will refer you to an eye specialist.
 If you have acute symptoms then you should consult your doctor or local casualty department immediately.
 If macular degeneration has already been diagnosed in one of your eyes, and your other eye is getting acute symptoms, then you should go to the hospital that usually looks after you, or your local casualty department, as soon as possible.